 Here's a step-by-step guide template that you can get started using, today!

-Scribe is a step-by-step guide generator that does the documenting for you.
+Scribe is the new way to document and share how-to.
 All you have to do is click on the extension or desktop app.
 In seconds, Scribe turns your process into a visual guide with written steps and annotated screenshots.

 Want to see it in action?
 Here's a Scribe on how to create a new channel in Slack.
 It only took Meg from our team 29 seconds to make!